 This is an important difference between the prior and new Standard segmentation, due primarily to improvements in data storage.
-When you add or import subscribers, custom data fields are not always filled or created if the data is blank or empty.
+When you add or import contacts, custom data fields are not always filled or created if the data is blank or empty.
 For instance, if a field is blank in your import file and you import with the SmartSubscribe option, a blank custom field is added.
 However, if you do not use SmartSubscribe, the custom field is not created.
 If a field is not filled on import or save, then it essentially does not exist.
-When you search for subscribers, you must take into account fields where data exists vs. fields that don't exist at all.
+When you search for contacts, you must take into account fields where data exists vs. fields that don't exist at all.

 custom_monthly != 1 or custom_monthly Is Null